Landlock LSM: kernel documentation¶

 December 2022

 Landlock is designed to be usable by unprivileged processes while following the system security policy enforced by other access control mechanisms (e.g. DAC, LSM).
-Indeed, a Landlock rule shall not interfere with other access-controls enforced on the system, only add more restrictions.
+A Landlock rule shall not interfere with other access-controls enforced on the system, only add more restrictions.

 Any user can enforce Landlock rulesets on their processes.
-They are merged and evaluated according to the inherited ones in a way that ensures that only more constraints can be added.
+They are merged and evaluated against inherited rulesets in a way that ensures that only more constraints can be added.

 User space documentation can be found here: Landlock: unprivileged access control.